JTQuaranta/javascript-practice/README.md

 # javascript-practice

+-galaga inspired assingment

--galaga inspired assingment. cred to Adam Carter for icons and help with code
+-credit to Adam Carter for icons and help with code

 -just run the html